electron/electron/docs/api/web-contents.md

 navigation outside of the page.
 Examples of this occurring are when anchor links are clicked or when the DOM `hashchange` event is triggered.

+#### Event: 'will-create-webview'

+Returns:

+* `event` Event
+* `params` Object

+Emitted when web-view will be created.

+Use this event to remove preload scripts or stop creating webviews.

 #### Event: 'crashed'

 Returns: